controlplaneio/threat-modelling-labs/lab4/local/README.md

 ### Demo 2 - Enforcing and Testing Custom Policy

 We can now experiment with testing a custom policy.
 Imagine that we have derived a control from our threat model that demands that all production images are scanned, and promoted to a private registry as long as they pass a series of policy checks.
-We would now like to impose a constraint that only images pulled from this sepcific repository can be deployed as containers on our cluster.
+We would now like to impose a constraint that only images pulled from this specific repository can be deployed as containers on our cluster.
 In order to mock up this scenario, we have provided a sample Golang application, which we can build and push to https://ttl.sh/ - a free anonymous and ephemeral image registry.
 Let's imagine that this is our private registry, and that our Golang app image has passed all required checks and can be pushed to this registry:
 ```bash
 make image-push
 ```